itslia27/AO3-Skins/README.md

 (Honestly, it's things I couldn't decide on)

 ### ✦ Relationship Tag Glow
-You can adjust the glow effect by changing the last value in this line:
+You can adjust the glow effect by changing the last value in this (line 346):

 ```css
 text-shadow: 0px 0px 3px var(--accent);